florisvanvugt/chainoptim/development_notes.md

 ## TODO

+### Compare efficiency calculations with 3dDeconvolve
+You can automatically generate the 3dDeconvolve code to facilitate this.

 ### Implementing multiple events
 This is the same as for a single event, except that we now have two steps:
 1. first decide the order between events, by putting all in a flat list and shuffling it.